chrissichrist/chrissichrist/README.md

-- 👋 Hi, I’m @chrissichrist ... and i hate emojis
+👋 hello world ... and i hate emojis

 - 🌱 I’m currently learning ... to gitHub
 - 💞️ I’m looking to collaborate on ...